mkotzjan/SFML-Game/README.md

 # SFML-Game
 ## Description

 A Game, using C++ and SFML.

-I actually don't have any big ideas for this game.
+I've planed some sort of space adventure game with gravity.

 ## Requirements